 There are two types of custom match rules:

-- A custom include rule defines an entry point to use in new transaction.
+- A custom include rule defines an entry point to use in a new transaction.

 - A custom exclude rule lets you prevent AppDynamics from detecting business transactions you are not interested in tracking.
-For example, application framework services, administrative console requests, or heartbeat pings, etc.
+For example, application framework services, administrative console requests, or heartbeat pings, and so on.

-- When you create or edit a POJO or Servlet entry point, you can use Live Preview for the individual rule you're creating.
+- When you create or edit a POJO or Servlet entry point, you can use Live Preview for the individual rule you are creating.